braiddynamics/qbd-portal/docs/01-foundations/05-thermodynamics.md

 :::note[**Section 5.2 Overview**]

 We now address the aggregation of microscopic rewrite events into a macroscopic law of evolution.
 The thermodynamic framework of Section 5.1 established the causal graph as an extensive reservoir; here, we derive the rate equation that governs the flux of information into and out of this reservoir.
-The central challenge lies in quantifying how local, probabilistic bids for edge creation and deletion, driven by the engine constants derived in Chapter 4, combine to dictate the global trajectory of the cycle density $\rho$.
+The central challenge lies in quantifying how local, probabilistic bids for edge creation and deletion combine to dictate the global trajectory of the cycle density $\rho$.
 We are essentially bridging the gap between the quantum-mechanical rules of the individual link and the statistical mechanics of the entire universe, translating discrete flips into a continuous flow.

-We derive the **Master Equation** for the $3$-cycle population, yielding a non-linear differential equation characterized by a competition between quadratic autocatalysis and linear entropic decay.
-The quadratic term ($9\rho^2$) arises directly from the combinatorics of $2$-path precursors in a trivalent graph, representing the cooperative nature of geometric closure.
-A triangle requires two existing edges to form a base, making the growth rate dependent on the square of the density.
-The linear term ($-\frac{1}{2}\rho$) reflects the independent evaporation of cycles under the entropic penalty of information maintenance.
-We see the tension between the urge to build, which accelerates as structure forms, and the urge to dissolve, which remains constant per unit of structure.
+We derive the **Master Equation** for the $3$-cycle population, yielding a non-linear differential equation characterized by the interplay of three distinct forces:
+1.  **Vacuum Drive ($\Lambda$):** A constant "osmotic pressure" from the underlying computational substrate that ensures the universe never collapses to absolute zero.
+2.  **Autocatalysis ($9\rho^2$):** A quadratic growth term representing the cooperative nature of geometric closure (triangles building on triangles).
+3.  **Entropic Decay ($0.5\rho$):** A linear restoring force representing the natural evaporation of information, which becomes non-linear under high catalytic stress.

 Crucially, we identify a frictional suppression term ($e^{-6\mu\rho}$) that acts as a non-linear brake.
 This term prevents the "Small World" catastrophe by curbing growth in dense regions, ensuring the graph does not collapse into a singularity.
-This equation predicts a phase transition from a sparse initial state to a stable equilibrium, providing the dynamical mechanism for geometrogenesis without presupposing a background manifold.
-It tells us that the universe will naturally seek a state of "poised" complexity, avoiding both the emptiness of the void and the crush of the black hole.
-This equilibrium is the target state where geometry becomes possible.
+The resulting equation predicts a **Single Stable Attractor**: the Vacuum Drive lifts the creation curve above the decay line at low densities, topologically annihilating the "Death Valley" and guaranteeing that the universe naturally evolves from the void to a stable, poised complexity.
 :::

 ### 5.2.1 Definition: Thermodynamic Fluxes {#5.2.1}